Hitting

 In 2007, Assemblywoman Sally Lieber introduced a bill to ban the spanking of children under four.
 The proposal sparked national headlines and intense debate about the role of government in parenting.
 Though the bill ultimately failed, it opened the door to public conversations about the emotional and developmental impact of physical punishment.

-Source: National Youth Rights Association2018: American Academy of Pediatrics Urges an End to Physical Punishment
+Source: Bill Number AB 755 Bill Text2018: American Academy of Pediatrics Urges an End to Physical Punishment

 Source: American Academy of Pediatrics2019: California Democratic Party Endorses Ban on Spanking

-Source: Resolution 19-05.112—Ending Physical/Corporal Punishment of Children2023: Updated AAP Policy and Focus on Disparities
+Source: Resolution 19-05.112.
+Ending Physical/Corporal Punishment of Children, page 3.2023: Updated AAP Policy and Focus on Disparities

 In August 2023, the AAP published an updated policy statement highlighting key disparities among Black children and children with disabilities, emphasizing how corporal punishment disproportionately harms these groups.
 The statement called for a concerted national effort to abolish corporal punishment in all schools to promote equity and child well-being.